realwsq/clustering-analysis/example_selectivity/readme.md

-This subfolder includes a **complete** example of performing the clustering analysis in the **variable selectivity space**, using the single neuron coefficients estimated from an encoding model that predicts the neural responses using the relevant task variables.
+This subfolder includes a **complete** example of performing the clustering analysis in the **variable selectivity space**, using the single neuron coefficients of an encoding model that is trained to predict the neural responses using the relevant task variables.

 This subfolder reproduces main results in the paper [1], including Fig. 3bcde, Suppl.
 Fig. 7abcd, and Suppl.
 Fig. 4 and 5.